codefresh-io/docs.codefresh.io/_docs/ci-cd-guides/building-docker-images.md

 {% endraw %}
 {% endhighlight %}

-And then move the SonarQube part in the actual pipeline:
+And then move the SonarQube part to the actual pipeline:

  `codefresh.yml`
 {% highlight yaml %}